emf-creaf/medfate/cran-comments.md

 ## R CMD check results

-In all CI tests 1 NOTE is generated about the size of 'libs', due to the large amount of compiled code (e.g.):
+In all CI tests only NOTEs are generated

-     installed size is 41.7Mb
-     sub-directories of 1Mb or more:
-       libs  40.4Mb